 Open parking is defined as those times when no permit is required and any lot is permissible.

 - Open Parking - Open parking is 5 pm Friday - 2 am Monday and Monday - Thursday, 7 pm – 2 am.
-(Resident students with a College permit will be allowed to park in any commuter lot after 4:30 pm.
+(Resident students with a University permit will be allowed to park in any commuter lot after 4:30 pm.
 Exceptions include Lots A, C, Y, handicapped and reserved areas.)

 - Winter Break - Permits are required until 4 pm and any lot is permitted, with the exception of Lot L (Admissions).
 Meter, handicapped, service, and reserved areas are enforced.